-American Council on Education (ACE) is engaged in an Alternative Credit Project™ to encourage greater acceptance of students’ alternative credit and create a more flexible pathway towards post-secondary education attainment for the more than 32 million non-traditional students who may have some college credit but no degree.
+American Council on Education (ACE) is engaged in an Alternative Credit Project™ to encourage greater acceptance of students’ alternative credit and create a more flexible pathway toward post-secondary education attainment for the more than 32 million nontraditional students who may have some college credit but no degree.

 Important: You may request your ACP transcript directly from the

 American Council on Education (ACE).

 *Students must complete both the lecture and lab component in order to receive credit for the DCCCD equivalent course.

 With your eligible ACP credits, you can apply to DCCCD as a

 transfer student.
 DCCCD is comprised of seven separately accredited colleges: Brookhaven College, Cedar Valley College, Eastfield College, El Centro College, Mountain View College, North Lake College and Richland College.
 Online courses are also available.
 All students with ACP credit are initially processed for transfer by

 Cedar Valley College.